-• The student may register for the thesis at any time but, after one year from the date of registration, a Program Continuation Fee will be due if the thesis has not been completed.
-Accordingly, it is generally advisable to register for the thesis during or (no later than) immediately after the semester in which the last course work has been taken (Summer not included).
+The student may register for the thesis at any time.
+It is generally advisable to register for the thesis during or (no later than) immediately after the semester in which the last course work has been taken (Summer not

-- The work of the thesis proceeds according to the guidelines specified by Advanced Studies. - The thesis may be submitted at any time, but the student is subject to deadlines for participation in spring Commencement.
+- included). - The work of the thesis proceeds according to the guidelines specified by Advanced Studies. - The thesis may be submitted at any time, but the student is subject to deadlines for participation in spring Commencement.